1926: Grand Opening

-By the late sixties, the tone had changed.
-Movies were out, and live music was in.
-The theatre was renovated as a psychedelic performance space, and hosted just about every major rock and roll act throughout the early 70’s.
-Under the direction of rock promoter Howard Stein, the likes of Janis Joplin, Traffic, Pink Floyd, and the Grateful Dead all graced the Port Chester stage during its hey-day.
-By 1976, however, the theatre was shut down due to a new village ordinance that prohibited live entertainment after 1 a.m.
-It was at this time that Mother Nature became the sole owner of the Capitol Theatre.
+By the late ’60s, the tone had changed.
+Movies were out and live music was in.
+The theater was renovated as a psychedelic performance space, and it hosted just about every major rock and roll act of that time period.
+Under the direction of rock promoter Howard Stein, the likes of Janis Joplin, Traffic, Pink Floyd and the Grateful Dead all graced the Port Chester stage during its heyday.
+By the early ’70s, however, the theater was shut down due to a new village ordinance that prohibited live entertainment after 1 a.m.
+It was at this time that Mother Nature became the sole owner of The Capitol Theatre.
 The roof decayed, and pigeons made the stage their new home.
-The theatre remained dark until the early 80’s.
+The theater remained dark until the early ’80s.

-In 1983, the Capitol Theatre was purchased by local developer Marvin Ravikoff and a new round of renovations began.
-On Wednesday, March 7, 1984, the Capitol Theatre was open for business again.
-Only a quarter of the theatre was filled for its grand opening performance of “Misalliance” that night, but Ravikoff had no doubt the revived theatre would be a success.
+In 1983, The Capitol Theatre was purchased by local developer Marvin Ravikoff and a new round of renovations began.
+On Wednesday, March 7, 1984, The Capitol Theatre was open for business again.
+Only a quarter of the theater was filled for its grand opening performance of Misalliance that night, but Ravikoff had no doubt the revived theater would be a success.
 In 1984, The Capitol Theatre was added to the National Register of Historic Places.

-Since 1997, the theatre has hosted special events ranging from fundraisers to bar mitzvahs.
-Removing the seats from the main floor allowed the theatre to be transformed into a dance floor for weddings, or a dining area for corporate blow-outs.
-The Capitol’s stage made it unlike any other catering hall, and lent itself to private performances from acts like Hootie and the Blowfish and Katy Perry.
+Since 1997, the theater has hosted special events ranging from fund-raisers to bar mitzvahs.
+Removing the seats from the main floor allowed the theater to be transformed into a dance floor for weddings or a dining area for corporate blowouts.
+The Capitol’s stage made it unlike any other catering hall, and it lent itself to private performances from acts like Hootie and the Blowfish and Katy Perry.

-In December 2011, Peter Shapiro announced that The Capitol Theatre would be re-opening with himself at the helm, and began yet a third round of serious renovations.
+In December 2011, Peter Shapiro announced that The Capitol Theatre would reopen with him at the helm, and the venue began yet a third round of serious renovations.
 Previously the owner of the legendary Wetlands Preserve in Manhattan and currently the owner of the Brooklyn Bowl in Williamsburg, Shapiro has no shortage of experience when it comes to running successful live music venues.
-He planned to breathe new life into the historical theatre—with state-of-the-art light, sound and video systems; as well as new carpets, repainted walls and upgraded bathrooms.
+He planned to breathe new life into the historic theater—with state-of-the-art light, sound and video systems, and new carpets, repainted walls and upgraded bathrooms.